Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 Now we preserve the correlation: for any concrete input $x$, we can determine the exact value of $y$.

+However, maintaining separate states for each path faces a scaling challenge.
-*The scaling problem:* With $n$ independent conditions, explicit enumeration requires $2^n$ states.
+With $n$ independent conditions, explicit enumeration requires $2^n$ states.
-A program with 30 boolean variables would need over a billion states.
+A program with 30 boolean variables would need over a billion states, making explicit enumeration impractical.

 === BDD-Based Solution